mayugene/gtoken/README.md

    - gtoken is designed to avoid writing response directly.
    - A custom response can be applied by defining a new DoAfterAuth.
 7. Token length
-   - NanoId is used so that the token id length can be customized
+   - NanoID is used so that the token id length can be customized
-   - Please refer to: https://zelark.github.io/nano-id-cc/ for more information about NanoId collision.
+   - Please refer to: https://zelark.github.io/nano-id-cc/ for more information about NanoID collision.
 8. Refer to gtoken.GToken to get more parameter details

 ## Usage